 Student Financial Aid Details

-Black Hawk College 5411th for the average student loan amount.
+Ranks 6495th for the average student loan amount.

-Secrets to getting the best Illinois scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Illinois.

 Some of the popular student clubs and organizations are African Student Association (ASA), Association of Latin-American Students (ALAS), Child Development Club, Disability Student Organization (DSO), Military Students and Veterans Club, Phi Theta Kappa, Social Gaming Club, BHC Theatre Club, and Native American Club.

-Students can also participate in the various annual events and activities including the Welcome Back Event: Get hypnotized; Hispanic Heritage Month Celebration; Jason Levasseur: Get Your Show on the Road; Fall Festival; Karaoke Celebration; Veteran’s Day Celebration; and Thanksgiving Celebration.
+Students can also participate in the various annual events and activities including the Welcome Back Event: Get Hypnotized; Hispanic Heritage Month Celebration; Jason Levasseur: Get Your Show on the Road; Fall Festival; Karaoke Celebration; Veteran’s Day Celebration; and Thanksgiving Celebration.

 Campus Facilities:

-Black Hawk College offers affordable and high-quality supervised apartment living for its students.
+Residence Life offers affordable and high-quality supervised apartment living for its students.
 The fully furnished apartments on the campus provide students with safe, clean, and comfortable housing within walking distance of classrooms.
 The apartments are air-conditioned with satellite TV and wireless internet service.
 The units are well-equipped with modern amenities such as a full kitchen complete with sink, stove, and refrigerator; a completely furnished living room; and a modern bathroom with shower and closets.

-The Counseling Center at BHC offers personal and professional counseling to the students in diverse issues.
+The Counseling Center offers personal and professional counseling to the students in diverse issues.
 The counselors assist students in exploring alternatives, weighing the consequences and learning new skills to help them deal with and resolve the problems they are facing.

-The Disabilities Office at BHC assists students with documented disabilities receive equal opportunities in the institute.
+The Disabilities Office assists students with documented disabilities receive equal opportunities in the institute.
 They offer a variety of accommodation services intended to reduce the effects that a disability may have on the performance of the student in a traditional classroom or online setting.

 The Student Success Center provides free tutoring, free workshops and a variety of student support services (TRiO SSS).
 Some of the additional services include learning styles, study groups, instruction and coaching, and support with successful learning practices such as study skills, time management, note taking, and test taking.